 The PenFed Premium Travel Rewards American Express Card was highlighted as one of the best credit cards of 2009 by CardRatings.com.
 This card features 5 points per dollar spent on airfare, 1 point per dollar on all other purchases, and no foreign transaction fee.
 You also get two complimentary Lounge Club visits at airports around the world upon spending $15,000 on the Card in a calendar year.

 Ability to redeem points for a range of rich rewards, including travel, brand-named merchandise, and gift cards through PenFed Premium Rewards.
-And if you spend $2,500 in the first three months of opening the card, you’ll get 20,000 bonus points.
+And if you spend $2,500 in the first three months of opening the card, you can get 20,000 bonus points.

 There is no annual fee and no foreign transaction fee on this card.

 The PenFed Promise Visa Card was featured by the New York Times Bucks Blog as “a decent product for those in debt.”
-This card features an introductory interest rate of 7.49% which lasts for a full 36 months; after that it jumps to Prime plus 6.74% (today that would be 9.99% – which is far below current average credit card rates).
+This card features an introductory purchase APR of 7.49% which lasts for a full 36 months; after that the purchase APR varies with the market based on the Prime Rate and currently jumps to Prime plus 6.74% today that would be 9.99% – which is far below current average credit card rates.

 But what is truly remarkable about this card, is that it comes with is no fees.
 That means: